skar45/Project-3/README.md

 # React Calendar App

 * Producky is an application that can improve your productivity.
-The users will have their own personal profile after logging in.
-They can schedule or view events, add notes and  kanban todo lists as well as sending reminder emails for their events
+The users will have their own personal profile after logged in.
+They can schedule or view events, add or delete notes and create kanban todo lists as well as send reminder emails for their events
 * Deployed at : https://sleepy-retreat-90049.herokuapp.com/Events

 ## Tech